Insurgency in the Preševo Valley: 2000

 In July 2000, the UÇPMB clashed with Serbian security forces in an attempt to take over the town of Bujanovac.
 The battle was conducted in the areas of Končulj, Dobrosin, Lučane and Devojačka Čuka as well as in the wider area around Mali Trnovac, Muhovac and Đorđevac.
 After the overthrow of Slobodan Milošević, the new government requested that NATO and KFOR suspend the demilitarized zone around Kosovo, in fear that a new war could erupt.
 Vojislav Koštunica wanted the US to reduce or disband the zone.

 The fighting intensified in November 2000, when the police, under the influence of a threefold strength of the UÇPMB, withdrew from the security checkpoints that were fought, occupying defensive positions closer to Bujanovac.
 On 21 November, about 500 guerrillas were unhindered from Kosovo to the municipality of Bujanovac, and in addition to the presence of strong forces of the American KFOR contingent with the administrative line of Serbia and Kosovo.
-In the period from 12:25 to 17:00 on 21 November, Albanians committed synchronized attacks on the Dobrosin security checkpoint, and on the positions of the police on the corners of Devojačka Čuka and Osoje.
+In the period from 12:25 –17:00 on 21 November, Albanians committed synchronized attacks on the Dobrosin security checkpoint, and on the positions of the police on the corners of Devojačka Čuka and Osoje.
 Three policemen were killed and five wounded by sniper fire from the UÇPMB.
 After the shooting, the Ministry of Affairs conducted a counter-terrorism operation.

 On 22 November, ten Albanians were detained by KFOR.
 The bodies of four killed Serbian policemen were found near the village of Končulj, several others were wounded.
 On 23 November, KFOR troops closed the demilitarised border zone.
 Albanian rebels carried out an attack with 5 mines from mortars and brownies to the police patrol in the village of Djordjevac.
 On 24 November, the Serbian government threatened to send in their forces to the demilitarized region if KFOR had not found a way to end the attacks by 72 hours.
 Božo Prelević, one of Serbia's three interior ministers, said Serbian police would return to the zone "with all available means" unless a deadline to end the attacks end was met.
-On 25 November, a KFOR-mediated ceasefire was reached.
+On 25 November, a KFOR–mediated ceasefire was reached.

-From 30-31 December, on the road from Gjian – Preševo, the UÇPMB took six Serbian civilians hostage.
+From 30–31 December, on the road from Gjian–Preševo, the UÇPMB took six Serbian civilians hostage.
 They were all released shortly after through the mediation of the KFOR and Yugoslavia.